UPPER WEST SIDE HISTORY

 Free Monthly Walking Tours of Historic Bloomingdale

-Explore the History of the Upper West Side between W. 96th and W. 110th Streets
+Explore the history of the Upper West Side between W96th and W110th St.

 Led by renowned local historian Jim Mackin

-Jim Mackin’s terrific tours of the Upper West Side have begun again after a long--much too long---pandemic-induced delay.
-Jim once again leads a mixed group of both tourists and city residents on a one-of-a-kind, always interesting, walk around the historic Bloomingdale neighborhood.
+Jim Mackin leads tours for both tourists and city residents on one-of-a-kind, always interesting, walks around the historic Bloomingdale neighborhood.
 The walks are monthly and vary from month to month.
-And it’s free!
+And they're free!
+No reservation needed!

-Trust Jim to know where all the notables lived and to share some fascinating, often little- known stories about them.
+Trust Jim to know where all the notables lived and to share fascinating, often little-known stories about them.
 Once you’ve completed this tour, you’ll understand what makes this rarified slice of Manhattan so renowned and so vital.

 More info 212-666-9774